didi/cube-ui/document/components/docs/en-US/slide.md

 - Automatic play

   Automatic play is turned on by default.
-You can cnfigure that with `auto-play` attribute.
+You can configure that with `auto-play` attribute.

   ```html
   <cube-slide></cube-slide>